 Is it possible?

 Once you have an idea of what you want your renovated home to look like, it’s vital to check it’s allowed.
 You’ll most likely need planning permission from your local authority if you want to build something new, make a major change to your building, or alter its use.
 You can find out more about planning via the government-endorsed Planning Portal or seek information relevant to where you live on your local authority’s website, where you can also submit your application.
-You will need to provide supporting documentation, including the detailed plans – which can be drawn up by your architect or construction company – a completed application form, and the correct fee of £202 in Scotland, £206 in England, or £190 in Wales.
+You will need to provide supporting documentation, including the detailed plans – which can be drawn up by your architect or construction company – a completed application form, and the correct fee (check your area for costs that apply there as fees differ in England, Scotland, Wales at Northern Ireland, but expect to pay around £200).

 Bear in mind there may be limitations to what you can do if your property is based in a conservation area, an Area of Outstanding Natural Beauty or is a listed building.
 Your builder or architect should also be able to advise you on what is needed for the project.